Ohtu-Tyoturvallisuus/TTS-documentation/docs/guide-EAS.md

 ### Build Scripts

+Before running any build commands, ensure the following:

+- **Version Update:** If the version number of the app needs to be updated for the release, it must be done manually.
+Update the version in both `app.config.js` and `package.json` to match the new release version.

 Use these scripts to build the app for:
 - **Internal Testing** (main)
 - **UAT** (uat): TestFlight External Testing (iOS), Google Play Console Closed Testing (Android)